ceejbot/no-more-unicorns/slides.md

 # [fit] But Ceej, I can't do that.
 # [fit] I can only hire the best.

+^ I have bad news for you.

 ---

 # [fit] Your hiring process sucks.

 ^ You're not getting the results you say you want.
 You're systematically excluding people who don't fit your subconscious biases.
+You probably haven't trained your team how to interview.

 ---

-# [fit] Hire people for who they'll become,
-# [fit] not for what they are now.
+# [fit] You're not diverse.

-^ People who already are great at the job they're doing right now are people who are going to be bored really soon.
+# [fit] You need to be.

+^ If you were paying attention to Kate Hudson's talk, you know this.
+Your TEAM will be better.

 ---